Jocelyn Blore

-Forensic nursing—an area at the intersection of medicine and law—is a recently recognized specialty by the American Nurses Association (ANA).
+Forensic nursing—an area at the intersection of medicine and law—is a specialty only recently recognized by the American Nurses Association (ANA).
 In fact, the ANA and the International Association of Forensic Nurses (IAFN) co-published the first standards and scope of practice guidelines for forensic nurses in 2009, outlining the necessary education, skills, and typical job responsibilities in this dynamic subfield which helps to accumulate evidence, counsel victims, and ultimately deliver justice to violent criminals.

 So what do these medical professionals do?
 The IAFN and ANA report that forensic nurses have a variety of roles, including caring for victims of traumatic violence both physiologically and psychologically; collecting evidence (e.g., photographs, blood, tissue samples); identifying types of injuries (e.g., trauma, neglect, accident, abuse, exploitation); creating educational programs; shaping public policy and research; liaising with law enforcement and medical personnel; providing consultation to victims and families; and acting as expert witnesses in courtrooms.
-These crucial functions require advanced instruction in differentiating disease and injury; pharmacology; pathophysiology; public health; criminology; mental health; traumatology; victimology; and ethics.
+These crucial functions require advanced instruction in the differentiation of disease and injury; pharmacology; pathophysiology; public health; criminology; mental health; traumatology; victimology; and ethics.

 Since forensic nurses may work with sexual assault or domestic violence victims, it can be a difficult (albeit rewarding) profession, requiring a mix of compassion and emotional fortitude in facing the uglier aspects of human behavior.
 Furthermore, they may choose to get more advanced training in areas including death investigations, risk management, bioterrorism, employee litigation, international civil rights, human trafficking, and other domains, working in a variety of settings such as hospitals, community centers, public health organizations, police departments, and shelters.

 Due to the sometimes complex nature of the job, a wealth of professional associations have risen to provide support.
-For example, the International Association of Forensic Nurses (IAFN 2023) boasts a 6,000+ member group offering online learning opportunities, local chapters, networking, and conferences.
+For example, the International Association of Forensic Nurses (IAFN 2024) boasts a 6,000+ member group offering online learning opportunities, local chapters, networking, and conferences.
 Additionally, the Nursing Network on Violence Against Women International (NNVAWI) provides outreach and guidance to those who work to combat violence, exploitation, and other abuses.

 Read on to discover how to join the burgeoning field of forensic nursing, including information about accredited educational programs (online and on-campus) and professional certification.